fscpscollaborative/fscps/Scenarios/settings.md

 ## Custom Delivery

-You can override existing AL-Go Delivery functionality or you can define your own custom delivery mechanism for AL-Go for GitHub, by specifying a PowerShell script named DeliverTo*.ps1 in the .github folder.
+You can override existing FSC-PS Delivery functionality or you can define your own custom delivery mechanism for FSC-PS for GitHub, by specifying a PowerShell script named DeliverTo*.ps1 in the .github folder.
 The following example will spin up a delivery job to SharePoint on CI/CD and Release.

 DeliverToSharePoint.ps1
 ```